Oxymoron World Tour

 Vince Staples is an American rapper from Long Beach, California.
 He is one-third of the hip hop group Cutthroat Boyz, along with fellow California rappers Joey Fatts and Aston Matthews.
 Staples is currently signed to Def Jam Recordings.
 He is best known for his appearances on albums of Odd Future members and his collaborative mixtape titled Stolen Youth, with fellow American rapper Mac Miller, who produced the entire project, and is credited under his pseudonym Larry Fisherman.

 Common’s street epic album brings an equally epic video directed by Hype Williams.
 From Nobody’s Smiling.
 Watch

-Vince looks back to childhood and reminisces on what he looked up to as a kid in LA, no matter how unsound it was.
-From his new mixtape Shyne Coldchain II.
+Vince looks back to his childhood in LA.
+From mixtape Shyne Coldchain II.
 Watch

 More from Odd Future’s most anticipated upcoming project, as Earl teams with Vince Staples and Casey Veggies.
 Earl’s Doris is due late August.
 Watch